GoogleChrome/web.dev/src/site/content/en/learn/html/document-structure/index.md

 By declaring `UTF-8` (case-insensitive), you can even include emojis in your title (but please don't).

-The character set is inherited into everything in the document, even `<style>` and `<script>`.
+The character encoding is inherited into everything in the document, even `<style>` and `<script>`.
 This little declaration means you can include emojis in class names and the selectorAPI (again, please don't).
 If you do [use emojis](https://readabilityguidelines.co.uk/images/emojis/), make sure to use them in a way that enhances usability without harming accessibility.

 ### Document title